lorygaFLO/DataIngestionValidation/README.md

-# Data Ingestion & Validation
+# Data Ingestion, Validation & Transformation

-This repository provides a simple, practical, and flexible tool for data ingestion and validation.
-The goal is to ensure that data complies with user-defined rules, providing a detailed report in case of non-compliance.
+This repository provides a flexible and modular tool for data ingestion, validation, and transformation.
+The goal is to ensure that data complies with user-defined rules, can be transformed through configurable stages, and provides detailed reporting throughout the process.

-This project is particularly valuable for individuals organizations that need to regularly validate data consistency from third-party providers.
-It automates the validation process, ensuring data quality and compliance with predefined standards.
+This project is especially valuable for organizations that need to routinely validate and transform data from third-party sources.
+It automates the entire data processing pipeline, ensuring data quality and compliance with predefined standards.
+Additionally, it provides a structured template that simplifies the definition of data transformation and validation processes, making it easier to generate reports, trace operations, and standardize data processing pipelines.

 ## Project Overview

-The Data Ingestion & Validation tool is designed to automate and streamline the process of validating data files against predefined rules.
-It supports CSV and Parquet files, with the flexibility to extend to other formats in the future.
+The tool has been updated to support greater modularity and configurability, allowing you to define multi-stage pipelines via YAML configuration files.
+You can now specify a sequence of validation and transformation stages, each with its own registry, directly in the configuration.

 ### Key Features

+* **Configurable Multi-stage Pipeline**: Define a sequence of validation and transformation stages via YAML
-* **Flexible Validation Rules**: Define custom validation rules through a simple registry configuration
+* **Extensible Validation Rules**: Easily add new custom validators
+* **Modular Transformations**: Implement custom transformations via registry and Python functions
-* **Multiple File Format Support**: Currently handles CSV and Parquet files
+* **Extended Format Support**: CSV and Parquet, with extensibility for more formats
-* **Detailed Reporting**: Generates comprehensive validation reports for non-compliant files
+* **Detailed Reporting**: Reports generated for each stage and processed file
-* **Extensible Architecture**: Easy to add new validators and file format support
+* **Plug-in Architecture**: Easily add new validators/transformers
-* **Non-Destructive Processing**: Original files remain unchanged during validation
+* **Non-destructive Processing**: Original files are never modified

 ## Project Architecture